-Learn about the history of Basel’s Jewry and the first steps that were taken in this city towards the creation of a Jewish State on our Jewish Basel Tour!
+Basel’s Jewish Heritage plays a unique role in the world’s history: it is here where the first World Zionist Congress took place in 1897.
+Learn about the history of Basel’s Jewry and the first steps that were taken in this very place towards the creation of a Jewish State on our Jewish Basel Tour!

-A stroll in the Marktplatz will pull you back to the Middle Ages, and if you want to go even further back in time, you can walk through the Augusta Raurica, the last remnants of a Roman colony founded in 43 BC, about 17km east of Basel.
+A stroll in the Marktplatz will throw you back to the Middle Ages, and if you want to go even further back in time, you can walk through the Augusta Raurica, the last remnants of a Roman colony founded in 43 BC, about 17km east of Basel.